 - They’ll also ask about your medical and mental history.

 - You will be issued an inmate ID.

 - You will get your mugshot taken.

 - Any personal property you have will be taken away from you and stored until you are released.

 - They will let you make a phone call so you can call a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help others get through jail processing?